Cleveland police seek suspect in Facebook homicide video

-(CNN)Cleveland Police are seeking a suspect who posted video of an apparent homicide on Facebook, authorities said Sunday.
+(CNN)Cleveland police are seeking a suspect who posted video of an apparent homicide on Facebook, authorities said Sunday.

 The suspect claims to have committed multiple homicides, according to police.
 No other victims have yet been found, according to Cleveland Police Department spokeswoman Sgt.
 Jennifer Ciaccia.